sergio-usma/airpoll-colombia-app/README.md

 ## 🙏 Acknowledgments <a id="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

-I would like to thank...
+I would like to thank Microverse for this amazing opportunity to learn with them and for the support they give me to make this possible.

 <p align='right'>(<a href="#readme-top">back to top</a>)</p>

 <!-- FAQ (optional) -->

 ## ❓ FAQ (OPTIONAL) <a id="faq"></a>

-> Add at least 2 questions new developers would ask when they decide to use your project.

 - **How do I set up the project?**